Dual Diagnosis Treatment Osceola, MO

 Comm Mental Health Consultants Inc - 42.7 miles from Osceola, MO

-Comm Mental Health Consultants Inc is a dual-diagnosis treatment center in Nevada, MO that offers treatment services for mental health and substance abuse disorders that include major depressive disorder as well as thought disorders.
+Comm Mental Health Consultants Inc is a dual-diagnosis treatment center in Nevada, MO that provides treatment for drug and alcohol addiction and mental health disorders that include PTSD as well as avoidant personality disorder.

 Address: 815 South Ash Street, Nevada, MO 64772 in Vernon County